UbiquityRobotics/learn/index.md

 -->
 4. How to drive with a laptop using keyboard Teleoperation in AP mode
 5. How to set up cameras and sensors
-6. How to make follow me work with a fiducial
+6. How to make Follow Me work with a fiducial

 ##	Doing More With Your Robot
 7. Setting up your local workstation with ROS and driving the robot with RViz using AP mode